Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Methods

 \subsection{Stage 1: Pre-processing}

-We design an Automatic Pre-Processing (APP) algorithm to extract a head region and use it to build a \textit{C. elegans} coordinate system (Fig.~\ref{fig::pre-processing}).
-We take the maximum intensity projection image $I_\text{MIP}$ of each volume (Fig.~\ref{fig::pre-processing}B), denoise the image with median blur (Fig.~\ref{fig::pre-processing}C), and perform the morphological open operation - dilation followed by erosion - to find connected regions.
-Empirically, the size of the dilation filter is slightly bigger than the erosion filter. $I_\text{MIP}$ is converted into a binary image using the dynamic threshold algorithm (Fig.~\ref{fig::pre-processing}D), and the contour tracing algorithm \cite{opencv_library} is conducted to find contour points $\{C_{head}\}$ of the head, namely the region with the maximal area (Fig.~\ref{fig::pre-processing}E).
+We designed an Automatic Pre-Processing (APP) algorithm to extract a head region and use it to build a \textit{C. elegans} coordinate system (Fig \ref{fig:pre-processing}).
+We take the maximum intensity projection image $I_\text{MIP}$ of each volume (Fig \ref{fig:pre-processing}B), denoise the image with median blur (Fig \ref{fig:pre-processing}C), and perform the morphological closing operation - dilation followed by erosion - to find connected regions.
+To better construct a fully connected head region, we let the size of the dilation filter be slightly bigger than the erosion filter. $I_\text{MIP}$ is converted into a binary image using the dynamic threshold algorithm (Fig \ref{fig:pre-processing}D), and the contour tracing algorithm \cite{opencv_library} is conducted to find contour points $\{C_{head}\}$ of the head, namely the region with the maximal area (Fig \ref{fig:pre-processing}E).
 To build the \textit{C. elegans} coordinate system, we calculate the $anterior - posterior$ axis and $ventral - dorsal$ axis intrinsic to a worm (see Algorithm \ref{pseudocode::pre::cc-system}).
-Later, all neuronal positions will be transformed into their intrinsic coordinates (see Section \ref{text::system}).
+Later, all neuronal positions will be transformed into their intrinsic coordinates (see Section \nameref{sec:stage4}).
+Note that Algorithm \ref{pseudocode::pre::cc-system} relies on the observation that \textit{C. elegans} crawls on its side, and it would fail to build an accurate coordinate system in extreme scenarios: (1) the head is twisting itself; (2) the head and body are touching each other during an $\Omega$ turn.
+These hard examples require more sophisticated algorithms and human corrections, and are beyond the scope of the current paper.